06 Mar

 Elizabeth Bold, Founder of Little Emperor

-Little Emperor creates affordable clothing made from more environmentally friendly organic cotton, with every garment designed in Sydney, Australia, and made in a Sedex-approved factory ensuring living wages and safe working conditions for workers.
+Little Emperor creates affordable clothing made from organic cotton, with every garment designed in Sydney, Australia, and made in a Sedex-approved factory ensuring living wages and safe working conditions for workers.

 Find clothes for kids ages 2-8 years.